Embargocoin/Embargocoin/README.md

 ##Note
 ````
-This is a fork of MazaCoin that works on OSX Mavericks with brew.
+This is a fork of Bitcoin/Zetacoin/MazaCoin that works on OSX Mavericks with brew.
 Use at your own risk.
 ````
 ##License
 ````